bradcush/dotfiles/README.md

 ## Symlink

-Symlink all dotfiles in repository with home directory
+Symlink all dotfiles in repository with home directory.
+This repository is used as the source of truth for all configuration files which are then symlinked to their expected location in the file system.

 ``` sh
 make symlink